 Firstly, you’re coaching for free and unless it’s for somebody in serious financial difficulties who you want to help, or you’re still in training, why would you do that?
 You’re running a business not a charity.

-Secondly, one of the most difficult sells is when you move from free to paid.
-Even experienced sales people struggle with it because you have just anchored your potential client to ‘free’.
+Secondly, one of the most difficult sales is when you move from free to paid.
+Even experienced salespeople struggle with it because you have just anchored your potential client to ‘free’.

-And thirdly, on occasions you’re going to solve your clients issues and they are off on their merry way.
+And thirdly, on occasion, you’re going to solve your client’s issues and they are off on their merry way.

 When I first started coaching I prepped the shit out of every call.

 I’d pore through the notes, think of clever questions and imagine where I was going to try and take the client.

 After 20 years in sales, this was what I was used to doing – but it was hopelessly wrong for coaching and I soon realized that.

 Now prior to starting a call I’ll scan my notes, go back and refresh my memory on what my client’s values are and then get ready to kick off the call by saying: